randaller/llama-chat/README.md

 **Launch examples**

-One may modify these hyperparameters straight in code.
+One may modify these hyperparameters straight in the code.
 But it is better to leave the defaults in code and set the parameters of experiments in the launch line.

 ```
 # Run with top_p sampler, with temperature 0.75, with top_p value 0.9, repetition penalty disabled